Konstanius/MineCICD/Readme.md

 1. Download the plugin from the latest release on GitHub (https://github.com/Konstanius/MineCICD/releases)
 2. Add the plugin into your plugins folder
 3. Restart the Minecraft server
-4. Create a Git repository (For e[README.md](README.md)xample on GitHub at https://github.com/new or similar)
+4. Create a Git repository (For example on GitHub at https://github.com/new or similar)
 5. Link the repository and your access credentials in the config
     - For GitHub, you must use a Personal Access Token
       - Get the token from https://github.com/settings/tokens